Lithuania Minor: Interbellum and World War II

 During World War II, the Germans operated the Hohenbruch concentration camp at present-day Gromovo (Lauknos), as well as several prisoner-of-war camps for Allied POWs of various nationalities, incl. the Stalag 331 C/I-C and Stalag I-D camps for regular soldiers, the Stalag Luft VI camp and Dulag Luft transit camp for air force personnel, Oflags 52, 53, 60 for officers, and forced labour subcamps of Stalag I-A. Groups of Poles expelled from German-occupied Poland were deported by the Germans to forced labour in the region (in the vicinity of Klaipėda and Tilsit).
+In October 1944, Soviet troops committed the Nemmersdorf massacre, killing some 74 German civilians and 50 French and Belgian prisoners of war, captives of Germany.